-Our Corporate Governance Guidelines previously provided that non-management Directors were required to own shares of the Company's common stock having a value equal to three times the annual cash retainer for Board membership.
-In November 2020, the Board amended the Corporate Governance Guidelines to increase the stock ownership guidelines and require that non-management Directors own shares of the Company's common stock having a value equal to four times the annual cash retainer for Board membership.
+Prior to November 2020, our Corporate Governance Guidelines required non-management Directors to own shares of the Company's common stock having a value equal to three times the annual cash retainer for Board membership.
+In November 2020, the Board amended the Corporate Governance Guidelines to increase the stock ownership guidelines and require non-management Directors to own shares of the Company's common stock having a value equal to four times the annual cash retainer for Board membership.
+In November 2021, the Board again amended the Corporate Governance Guidelines to increase the stock ownership guidelines so that now non-management Directors are required own shares of the Company's common stock having a value equal to five times the annual cash retainer for Board membership.
 See "Executive Compensation-Stock Ownership Guidelines" for additional information.
 Under our Corporate Governance Guidelines, no Director may stand for election or re-election after reaching the age of 73.